 So when you get back from your latest jaunt, and are looking at the images you have taken, be respectfully tough on what you see.
 Are the images sharp where they should be?
 Is the depth of field you chose working with the composition to tell a story strangers will be sucked into?
 Do those images reflect your vision, literally your experience of the subject or place?
 When they don’t, it just means more practice – and informed practice can make perfect.
 Informed because you know what you are working on and why.
 And, when you sit back in your seat, thankful for the privilege to experience a great subject or place, and thankful you got a shot that passes your own critique, then share it with all who will look.

-This guest post was submitted by Mark Winchester as part of our Guest Post Contest.
+This guest post was submitted by Mark Winchester.
 Mark has been capturing and working with images for more than three decades.
 He really enjoys celebrating the wild critters he finds in nature.
 He has had the privilege of doing so all over the United States, and a handful of international destinations, including three trips to Africa.